page version: April 11, 2024

 I think aside from the small grooves, the nib units are otherwise identical, so you could swap just the feeds between the housings but this is probably unnecessary.

-Unfortunately I forget where I saw this advice while I saw looking into all this last month, but the man in the youtube video suggested to always keep feeds and housings, since those are more often going to be specific to the pen.
+Unfortunately I forget where I saw this advice while I saw looking into all this last month, but the fellow in the youtube video suggested to always keep feeds and housings, since those are more often going to be specific to the pen.
 Unless the feed itself somehow breaks, you can always mate it with a new nib if you damage the old one, which is more standard.

 Actually I might’ve misremembered the reason he gave, but definitely always keep old feeds around.